howhj/MochiFeed/README.md

 ## Planned Features

 ### High Priority
-* Fix a bug where working file is not saving to memory file properly.
 * A function to print out the usage guide
 * Scrape channel page instead of RSS feed to extract video duration
 * Store channel tags and have a function to list out all channels subscribed to